chef/chef-workstation/www/content/workstation/config_yml_kitchen.md

      client_fork: false  # Forked instances don't return the real exit code
 ```

-**One note on linux nodes**: The shutdown command blocks (as opposed to
+**One note on Linux nodes**: The shutdown command blocks (as opposed to
 the windows variant which registers the reboot and returns right away),
 so once the timeout period passes, Chef Infra Client and the node are in
 a race to see who can exit/shutdown first - so you may or may not get
-the exit code out of linux instances.
+the exit code out of Linux instances.
 In that case, you can add `1` to
 the `retry_on_exit_code` array and that should catch both cases.

 Please refer [YAML